e-kwsm/QUIP/doc/Tutorials/adglass.rst

 parameters. `cij` tells the `eval` program that we want it to calculate the elastic constants; this is done using the virial stress tensor.
-Have a look inside `TS_params.xml` to see the values which give the potential parameters controlling short range repsulsion, Yukawa-screened Coulomb interaction and dipole polarisability.
+Have a look inside `TS_params.xml` to see the values which give the potential parameters controlling short range repulsion, Yukawa-screened Coulomb interaction and dipole polarisability.
 For example you can see that oxygen (atomic number 8) is polarisable in this model and silicon (atomic number 14) is not.